Haplogroup Q-M346: Origin and distribution

 Q-M346 was discovered in Central Asia and announced in Sengupta 2006.
 A latter paper suggested that its ancestral state was isolated to India, but this has since been refuted by its presence in West Asia, Europe and the Americas.

 Asia

 Q-M346 has a wide distribution across much of Asia.

 The Americas

 In the Americas, the founding paternal lineages include those who are Q-M346 but do not belong to the Q-M3 lineage.

 Associated SNPs

 Q-M346 is marked by the presence of the M346 SNP.
 Since the discovery of M346 several additional SNPs have been found to also be associated with Q-M346.
 These SNP's include: L56 and L57.
 These SNPs appear to be "parallel" to M346.

 Subgroups

-This is Thomas Krahn at the Genomic Research Center's Draft tree Proposed Tree for haplogroup Q-M346.
+This is Thomas Krahn's—of the Genomic Research Center—draft tree, Proposed Tree, for haplogroup Q-M346.
 The first three levels of subclades are shown.
 Additional detail is provided on the linked branch article pages.